batooldshilleh/appointmentmanagementsystem/README.md

    <br>
    <br>
 ⭐*logout process:*<br>
-   🌠When you choose to log out, the program will stop   <br>
+   🌠When you choose to log out ➡ the program will stop   <br>
    <br>
    <br>